austinhuang0131/joinmatrix/guide/features.md

   If you promote a user to the same power level as you, then you will <b>not</b> be able to demote them!
 </div>
 <div class="flash">
-  It is a good idea to copy ACLs of other rooms (especially those of popular public rooms) and use it on your own to strengthen your room's defense to unwanted content.
+  It is a good idea to copy ACLs of other rooms (especially those of popular public rooms) and use them on your own to strengthen your room's defense to unwanted content.
 To do so:
   <ol>
     <li>Enter <code>/devtools</code> in the room you want to copy ACL from.</li>
     <li>Click "Explore Room State."</li>